leonlinsx/minimal-mistakes/_posts/2020-05-05-Megan-OConnor.md

 - Do you think there's a bigger place for online learning permanently?
   - the cool thing that's going to happen is it's going to **more personalised and self-paced after this**
-  - this will allow students to know what skils they have, and map their assignments against their skills
+  - this will allow students to know what skills they have, and map their assignments against their skills
   - you could tag what skills students are getting after a lesson, how it maps against the learning journey for that student, and what skills are relevant for future path and careers
   - skills are more important than grades or scores

 *LL - I'm unclear if she meant that skills are going to be more important, or that they should be more important.
-Short of taking someon on a trial basis, it's hard to evaluate skills accurately.
+Short of taking someone on a trial basis, it's hard to evaluate skills accurately.
 I'm more skeptical that online testing can solve this issue of tested skills vs actual ability*

 - How do you see test taking evolve?
   - what will have the most radical shift from this is higher education
   - the focus of most people in high school is about how to get good SAT scores to get into a good college \[6\]
-  - studetns will start thinking in terms of career paths, and how college fits or doesn't fit into that path
+  - students will start thinking in terms of career paths, and how college fits or doesn't fit into that path
   - as people think about that tradeoff, test taking will lower in importance
   - test taking has quickly moved online, but the importance of test scores will change, and we'll start looking for other markers of students ability